ozdemirht/generative-ai/RAG0/Readme.md

 | Local        | No          | ? need machine       | EmbeddingGemma |          | ?       |      |

+**Scalability** with respect to the size of document corpus needs to be considered.
+What if the application needs to store 100, 1000, or 1,000,000 medium size documents?
+How will it impact the latency and quality of retrieval?
+Will k=3 or 4 be sufficient to provided meaningful augmentation for each user's query?

 **Conclusion**: There are many options & architectural compositions.

 - [Claude Embeddings](https://docs.claude.com/en/docs/build-with-claude/embeddings), there are corpus specific embedding models also.